-Analyze Facebook in ChatGPT and Claude with Kondado MCP
+MCP for Facebook in ChatGPT and Claude with Kondado

-You can now connect Facebook to ChatGPT, Claude and other AI assistants with the Kondado MCP and analyze posts, organic reach and followers in plain language.
-Kondado replicates your Facebook page data (published posts, organic reach, reactions by type, follower growth and the performance of each post) into Via Kondado, and the Kondado MCP is the read-only channel through which ChatGPT and Claude read that base.
+You can now connect Facebook to ChatGPT, Claude and other AI assistants with the Kondado MCP and analyze posts, engagement and followers in plain language.
+Kondado replicates your Facebook page data (published posts, reactions by type, comments, follower growth and the performance of each post) into Via Kondado, and the Kondado MCP is the read-only channel through which ChatGPT and Claude read that base.
 The assistant answers with a number that matches your page, with no spreadsheet export and no code.

 Kondado is the path for bringing your Facebook page data to AI assistants like ChatGPT and Claude.
 Kondado knows the structure of your page and keeps your history preserved in Via Kondado.
 That is why the assistant answers questions about page growth, the content that performs best and your audience's reactions that are only possible when the AI has access to your page's real data.